Zakkkk/typing-guide-ssg/markdown/intermediates.md

 Additionally from observations of myself and other typists, I have seen a correlation between finger speed and typing ability.
 There is significant overlap with typists who also play an instrument, or play rhythm games such as *Osu!*.
 You may think that your finger speed is not your limiting factor, however, even typing at lower speeds becomes far easier once your maximum speed has been raised.

 For some, a high degree of finger speed and coordination is genetic, or has been developed without realising, leading to some understating the importance of this skill, or claiming that it is something that should occur naturally.
-This is certainly true or some, but misleading for the majority of typists.
+This is certainly true for some, but misleading for the majority of typists.

 I believe if you are stuck in your improvement despite continued practise, this can be the key to unlocking a burst of improvement.